-

 Student Medical Insurance

-- Accept or waive the Student Medical Insurance by Septemebr 13 at catholic.edu/studentinsurance.
+- Accept or waive the Student Medical Insurance at catholic.edu/studentinsurance.

 Athletic Medical Forms

-- If you will be participating in intercollegiate athletics, please return athletic medical forms to the athletic training department by August 1st.
+- If you will be participating in intercollegiate athletics, please return athletic medical forms to the athletic training department.
 Visit https://catholicathletics.com/sports/2023/7/24/sports-medicine.aspx or call 202-319-6049 for information on how to fill out and submit the forms.

 - Additionally, the NCAA now requires Sickle cell test results for all new student-athletes.
 These can be results of a previously completed test or a new test.